 China is introducing high-speed trains and expanding its rail network between cities, adding 25 000 miles of track between now and 2020.
 The goal is to fuel economic development without increasing automobile or truck traffic.

-In South Africa, we are beginning to develop our own smart cities and smart communities, although there are challenges around legacy infrastructure and ever changing local leadership.
+In South Africa, we are beginning to develop our own smart cities and smart communities, although there are challenges around legacy infrastructure and

 Looking ahead, every city and community will be forced to adopt certain technology tools and platforms in order to attract people and talent – and also to remain up to speed with increasingly stringent environmental and sustainability standards.
 For both people and the environment, technology is a powerful tool that can be leveraged for positive change and sustainable development.